mmassime/Football-data-scraper/README.md

 # Football data scraper
 Web scarper to retrieve football data from https://fbref.com/en/

-Attention: if the website detects too many requests per minute it might block you for 1 hour to avoid that a time sleep of 0.5 seconds has been added after every request.
+Attention: if the website detects too many requests per minute it might block you for 1 hour.
+To avoid that a time sleep of 0.5 seconds has been added after every request.